 Can I still get a REAL ID?

 However, if your license is due to renew and you would prefer to get a REAL ID in place of a standard license, the RMV will waive the charge for you to get one later.
-All you need to do is renew your regular license online, then wait six months until the state’s emergency order is lifted.
+All you need to do is renew your regular license online, then wait until the state’s emergency order is lifted.
 At that point, you can apply for an amended REAL ID license at no additional cost.
 Read Governor Baker’s June 12th letter for more info.

 What about other RMV services?

 If you’re looking to process any of the following, you must do so by mail: